Rouhani says Iran willing to forswear nuclear arms: TV interview

-In an interview with NBC News days before he travels to New York for a U.N. appearance, the new Iranian president also insisted that he has “complete authority” to negotiate a nuclear deal with the United States and other Western powers.
+In an interview with NBC News days before he travels to New York for a U.N. appearance, the new Iranian president also insisted he had “complete authority” to negotiate a nuclear deal with the United States and other Western powers.

 “We have time and again said that under no circumstances would we seek any weapons of mass destruction, including nuclear weapons, nor will we ever,” Rouhani said when asked whether he would forswear nuclear arms.